McKayla & Nolan: Getting Married on Skis in the Baker Backcountry

 A close-up photo of a bride holding a bouquet of flowers.
 Her engagement ring is visible on her hand and the bouquet matches her orange wedding dress.

-When it came time to head down, McKayla and Nolan skied down wearing their wedding clothes.
 Mt.
-Shuksan stood behind them, the sun shining through clouds to light the way down.
+Shuksan was right behind them throughout the ski, with the sun shining through clouds to light the way down.

 A photo of a couple skiing together in the Baker Backcountry, Washington.
 The couple is in wedding clothes with the groom wearing a dark brown suit and the bride wearing an orange wedding dress.

-Just as we returned to Heather Meadows, the sun came out in full force.
-McKayla and Nolan said their vows in front of friends and family, then celebrated their new marriage with a toboggan ride through the snow.
+McKayla and Nolan ditched their jackets and changed from ski boots into snow boots for the ceremony, then said their vows in front of friends and family.
+Then they celebrated their new marriage with an exciting toboggan ride through the snow.

 A photo of a wedding ceremony in the snow.
 The groom is reading his vows from a small notebook, while his bride and the officiant watch.
 There's a sled on the ground with a bouquet of orange flowers.